w33tmaricich/reins-jvm/README.md

   (println "Hello, World!"))
 ```

 The first map above is the agents briefcase.
 The briefcase holds information about the agent.
 An agent carries a briefcase as it travels from one computer to another.
 The :config section is read by the runtime as it enters.
-Currently, it states that it is looking for an computer that is connected to spread with a name of 'exe-1.'
 The :data section describes the persistant variables that are going to be carried with it as it moves.
 In this example, the application is not carrying any information with it.
 The :do-next section holds the name of the function that will be run when the agent begens execution.

 If that agent was stored in a file titled 'helloworld.clj,' you would process the code by running the following command: